carlostxm/carto-app/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it..

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-## Model

-LayerConfig. layerConfig and layerVisConfig modeled indexed to optimize access.
-Objects or Maps?
-Modeled as objects because easy syntax to avoid mutations.
-If it's moved to Redux to support persistence, Maps are not serializable, so it's harder to implement.

-## State Management

-Talk about the performance penalty of using React Context instead of Redux.
-Redux lot of boilerplate for small applications.

-## TODO

-Extract css() to constants to avoid being serialized on each render